Land Use

 Under our existing plan, adopted in 2016, we applied zoning to create varied housing density and concentrate development in targeted areas of the city.
 This created mixed use activity centers, near Pioneer and Royle, that feature multifamily housing, parks and services.
 These targeted mixed-use centers meet population requirements while preserving Ridgefield’s unique small-town feel and protecting our natural spaces.

-In ongoing conversations and in the surveys and discussions we have had for Envision Ridgefield 2045, we’ve heard the Ridgefield community wants to continue to targeted, concentrated development that preserves the look and feel of our existing neighborhoods and balances preservation and progress Downtown.
-With new requirements, goals and visions, Council wants to build on this strategy with a plan for the next 20 years.
+In ongoing conversations and in the surveys and discussions we have had for Envision Ridgefield 2045, we’ve heard the Ridgefield community wants to continue targeted, concentrated development that preserves the look and feel of our existing neighborhoods and balances preservation and progress Downtown.
+With new requirements, goals and visions, City Council wants to build on this strategy with a plan for the next 20 years.

 We’ve developed a preferred land use scenario that meets requirements and stays true to Ridgefield’s values.
 This plan features limited expansion of our current urban growth boundaries in order to prioritize the preservation of existing neighborhoods and open spaces, while making room for future housing and high-quality employment.
 It reflects a future where residents can continue to live, work, shop and access services – all within Ridgefield.